Anniekarim29/todo_list_app/README.md

 ---

-## 👨‍💻 Developer
+##  Developer

-Built by [Your Name] – feel free to fork and contribute 💜
+Built by Annie Karim  – feel free to fork and contribute 💜

 ---